Truck Driving Schools in Nebraska (NE)

 Truck Driving Schools by City

 Truck driving schools in Nebraska are located in many popular places, such as Omaha, Hastings, and Norfolk, and include JTL Truck Driver Training, Central Community College, and others.
-Nebraska truck driving schools may provide you with the training needed to obtain your CDL.
+Nebraska truck driving schools should provide you with the training needed to obtain your CDL.
 In order to obtain a CDL license in Nebraska, you must be 18 years of age or older (21 for interstate truck driving), present proof of name and date of birth, proof of principal address, and proof of a social security number.
 CDL applicants must then pass a written knowledge exam and a skills test, which includes a pre-trip vehicle inspection, a basic control test, and an on-road driving exam.
 Additional endorsements are needed to drive a truck with air brakes, tankers, double/triple trailers or to drive a passenger or school bus.
 To transport hazardous materials (Hazmat), a background check by the Transportation Security Administration (TSA) is also required.
 With a CDL, drivers may find employment with trucking companies in Nebraska, including Crete Carrier Corporation, Daws Trucking, and more.

 Learn more about Nebraska CDL requirements.